 Will the power to check bank accounts become law?

 It’s not possible to predict at this stage whether the DWP will get the power to check bank accounts.
-At the time of writing, the Bill is undergoing its second reading in the House of Lords.
+At the time of writing, the Bill is working its way through the House of Lords.
 It is certainly feasible that the Bill will be amended to restrict or deny the new powers.

 That said, when it comes to the state’s interest in your financial affairs, the direction of travel is clear.
 If you pay tax or claim benefits, the government wants access to your financial information.
 Fraudsters may have fewer places to hide.
 But for the rest of the law-abiding majority these powers are a major intrusion of privacy.